Vaibhav-777/spring-boot/README.md

 6. java -jar {app-name}.jar

-7. After follwing all these steps application will be running on http://localhost:8080/
+7. After follwing all these steps application will be running on this host endpoint http://localhost:8080/

-8. Use the below API's to perform CRUD operations
+8. Use the below API's to perform CRUD operations.
+We can test all these API's using postman

    To list all the records
    GET API: http://localhost:8080/students/